 The Hon.
 Elise Archer MP

-Attorney-General, Minister for Justice, Minister for Corrections, Minister for the Arts, Minister for the Environment
+Attorney-General, Minister for Justice, Minister for Corrections, Minister for Environment, Minister for the Arts and Minister for Racing

-Elise Archer was elected as the Liberal Member for Denison in the Tasmanian House of Assembly in 2010.
+Elise Archer was first elected as the Liberal Member for Clark (formerly Denison) in the Tasmanian House of Assembly in 2010.

 In her first term of Parliament, Elise was Opposition Whip and the Shadow Minister for Police and Emergency Management, Planning, Community Development (with responsibility for women, child/youth affairs, seniors, multiculturalism and the Disability Bureau) and Aboriginal Affairs.
-She was also the Opposition Spokesperson for Corrections in the House of Assembly.
+Also, she was the Opposition Spokesperson for Corrections in the House of Assembly.

 Elise’s decision to enter state politics stemmed from a passion to improve the lives of those less fortunate in her community; an ethos she developed early in life while volunteering for a number of charities and working in her family’s small businesses throughout her school and university years.
-She has a strong focus on creating a strong economy to create jobs but also to support our health and education system and Tasmanians in need.
+She has a strong focus on creating a strong economy to create jobs, to support our health and education systems and Tasmanians in need.

 Educated at Waimea Heights Primary School, Fahan School and the University of Tasmania, Elise completed a Bachelor of Laws Degree before obtaining her Certificate of Legal Studies.
 She was admitted to practise as a Barrister and Solicitor in the Supreme Court of Tasmania in 1994, as well as the Federal Courts and High Court of Australia.

-Elise practised law for 17 years predominantly in the areas of employment (industrial relations), anti-discrimination and insurance law, and was a member of the Employment and Equal Opportunity Committee, the Litigious Issues Committee of the Law Society of Tasmania and the Tasmanian Bar Association.
-She also has extensive experience in civil and criminal trials.
-Immediately before her election to Parliament Elise was a senior associate and senior litigation lawyer at Dobson Mitchell & Allport in Hobart (2004 - 2010).
+Elise practised law for 17 years prior to entering Parliament, predominantly in the areas of employment (industrial relations), anti-discrimination and insurance law, and was a member of the Employment and Equal Opportunity Committee, the Litigious Issues Committee of the Law Society of Tasmania, and the Tasmanian Bar Association.
+Additionally, she has had extensive experience in civil and criminal trials.
+Immediately before her election to Parliament Elise was a senior associate, senior litigation lawyer at Dobson Mitchell & Allport in Hobart (2004 - 2010).

-Elise is married to Dale, and they both strongly value community responsibilities.
-Elise maintains a strong personal and professional interest in the law, arts, business, science, sport and recreation, economics and is very community focused.
+Married to Dale, they both strongly value community responsibilities.
+Elise maintains a strong personal and professional interest in the law, arts, business, science, sport and recreation, economics, and is very community focused.